SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     You can also use an asterisk (``*``) to indicate the availability of the declaration on all of the platform names listed above.
+    An ``available`` attribute specifying a Swift version availability can't use the asterisk.

     The remaining arguments can appear in any order and specify additional information about the declaration's lifecycle,